 - Appearance: We made note of each pillow’s overall look and gauged how likely they were to attract funny looks.

 The J-Pillow is a fantastically comfortable option with a big caveat: It works best if you’ve got a window seat.
 Because the J-Pillow doesn’t attach directly to your neck or your seat, it tended to slip around unless it was wedged against a hard surface.
 The J-Pillow was also too bulky for us to easily stuff into a carry-on bag or personal item.

-While a less versatile option than our top pick, the J-Pillow’s lack of neck attachment might actually be a plus for those who find regular U-shaped travel pillows restrictive.
+While a less versatile option than our top picks, the J-Pillow’s lack of neck attachment might actually be a plus for those who find regular U-shaped travel pillows restrictive.
 And when we could lean against a hard surface, the J-Pillow offered excellent head, neck and front-facing/chin support.
-Like the Cabeau S3, it comes with a sturdy (though less compact) travel case that clips to your luggage.
+Like the Cabeau S3 and Ostrichpillow Go Neck, it comes with a sturdy (though less compact) travel case that clips to your luggage.
 There also aren’t any covers or zippers to deal with; the entire pillow can be tossed in the wash.

-Cabeau’s original Evolution model is a very decent travel pillow and cheaper than our top pick.
-That said, it lacks the S3’s straps, more breathable cover and far superior case.
+Cabeau’s original Evolution model is a very decent travel pillow and cheaper than our top picks.
+That said, it lacks the S3’s straps, more-breathable cover and far superior case.
 In a choice between the two, the S3 is definitely worth the minor bump in price.

 Travelrest’s bestseller is a well-made and supremely soft pillow, but its memory foam proved too stiff in our testing, and its sides were so tall that they pushed uncomfortably against our cheeks.
 This stiffness also made it difficult to compress the pillow into its carrying case.
 We prefered the squishier memory foam and shorter side profile of the Cabeau models.